canonical/ops-scenario/README.md

 Scenario will attempt to find the right `Exec` object by matching the provided command prefix against the command used in the ops `container.exec()` call.
 For example if the command is `['ls', '-ll']` then the searching will be:

  1. an `Exec` with exactly the same as command prefix, `('ls', '-ll')`
  2. an `Exec` with the command prefix `('ls', )`
  3. an `Exec` with the command prefix `()`

 If none of these are found Scenario will raise a `RuntimeError`.

+Note that the `return_code`, `stdout`, and `stderr` attributes of an `Exec` object are the *output* that the charm will receive when a matching `exec` call is made.
+You'll want to provide these when constructing the input state, and will rarely want to assert on them in the output state (they cannot change).
+The `stdin` attribute is ignored in the input state, and in the output state will contain any content that the charm wrote to stdin as part of the `exec` call, so you'll want to assert that it has the appropriate value.

 ### Pebble Notices